Abtai Sain Khan

 Abtai died a year later in 1588.
 His remains were interred at Erdene Zuu.
 Shortly thereafter his son Shubuudai was killed by Oirat chieftains.
 Abtai's descendants would continue to reign over the house of the Tüsheet Khan.
 Abtai's great-grandson Zanabazar (born Eshidorji) was recognized by the 5th Dalai Lama as the first Jebtsundamba Khutuktu and Bogd Gegeen or spiritual leader of Tibetan Buddhism in Khalkha Mongolia in the 1640s.

 In pre-revolutionary Mongolia a special cult devoted to Abtai Khan flourished.
-He was celebrated as the last ruler who tried to unite Mongolia after the collapse of the Yuan Empire and who introduced Buddhism to Mongolia.
+He was celebrated as the last ruler who tried to unite Mongolia after the collapse of the Yuan Dynasty and who introduced Buddhism to Mongolia.